 A few weeks ago, Jasper turned two years old and is still not talking.
 In the fall, a speech therapist (SLP) was added to Jasper’s team at school.
 Come January, at the start of winter quarter, our SLP explained a communication tool called PECS (Picture Exchange Communication System) that she wanted to try with Jasper.
 Signing was not sinking in.
 Jasper was not making the kind of progress she wanted to see, and his communication had not progressed “substantively” since he transferred to the infant-toddler program several months ago.
 So I asked the hard question, Is it time to look for additional speech therapy?
 And I was left to deal with the hard answer, I think that’s a good idea.
 Following this conversation, I headed out on my bike for an errand while Jasper was in class.
 I hadn’t pedaled more than a few blocks before stopping on the side of the street to cry.
 I did not bother to seek privacy.

 I got right on top of it and we met our new SLP about a week later.
 Our first appointment ran well over an hour, as they often do.
 I wanted to believe language was near, right around the corner, that Jasper’s “WUH-buhs” and “bibble-BEEs” were inchoate words, perhaps “what’s up” and “bumble bee,” respectively.
 Our new therapist mostly watched Jasper play, and wander around the room.
-To adults, it is wandering; for Jasper, it is likely something else.
-Mapping, moving in order to stimulate his vision, the method he has come up with for learning about a new environment.
+To adults, it is wandering; for Jasper, it is likely something more.
+Mapping, moving in order to use his vision, the method he has come up with for learning about a new environment.
 She described the different levels of play – play, so critically important in all of this – and the many steps that need to happen between now and words.
 Functional play, shared play, imitation, turn taking.
 Jasper is still rooted in sensory play, at the beginning.
 I had thought, hoped, maybe six months, by summer, by two and a half, Jasper will be talking.
 By the time we leave, I understand that words are a long way off.